 - Two decimals: EPS, share price, prices less than $100, some multiples, some percentages

 - Three decimals: Shares outstanding when expressed “in millions”

 Naturally, there is room for interpretation and judgment in the selection of decimal formatting.
 The most important thing is to remember to remain consistent across data of the same type.

 A financial analyst has a list of potential exit multiples for a certain valuation model.
-These multiples are 8.51, 10.00 and 11.19.
-The analyst can elect to display these multiples as either one decimal or two decimal.
+These multiples are 8.51, 10.00, and 11.19.
+The analyst can elect to display these multiples as either one decimal or two decimals.

 We demonstrate this concept in our financial modeling course.